PaulRouanet/ros2_control_bolt/ros2_control_bolt_tuto/Start.md

 ## 2 - Second step, Workspace :

 You need to have a clear workspace to do some tests or find your files easily.
-Many differents workspaces exist but for the rest of the tutoriel you would be easier to use the same workspace than me.
+Many differents workspaces exist but for the rest of the tutoriel you would be easier to use the same workspace as me.

-1) Have a local workspace is better :
+1) Having a local workspace is better :

         cd /users/local/<User_Name>